 Groups at risk of low Zinc status

-Vegetarians and vegans are at risk for zinc deficiency as they do not eat meat or dairy.
-Pregnant women have a higher requirement for zinc due to the growing fetus and lactation can also reduce zinc stores.
+Vegetarians and vegans are at risk for zinc deficiency as they do not eat meat and/or dairy.
+Pregnant women have a higher requirement for zinc due to the growing fetus, and lactation can also reduce zinc stores.
 Zinc deficiency is most common in those who have problems with absorption or digestive problems such as inflammatory bowel disease.

 Zinc for Health